Animesh-Samantaray/The-Weather-App/README.md

 # The-Weather-App
-This is a very simple weather app which shows the temperature , humidity , wind speed &amp; city name
+This is a very simple weather app which shows the temperature , humidity , wind speed & city name .
+I have used only html,css & javascript .